 Share On:

 There's no universal benefits package for modern businesses.
 The ideal mix of tax-efficient fringe benefits varies based on factors like company size and employee demographics.
-One option to explore, if you haven't yet, is an adoption assistance program.
+One option to explore, if you haven't yet, here is an adoption assistance program.

 Purpose and covered expenses